-Examples of activities that may generate reportable outcomes for this indicator: 0 Parents/caregivers attending a strengths-based parenting training operated by the CSBG Eligible Entity who display skills improving their home environments.
-0 0 Parents/caregivers learn nutrition and cooking skills and demonstrate an improved home environment.
-0 Parents/caregivers attend an anger management group and demonstrate an improved home environment.
-0 Parents/caregivers who participate in a home visiting program demonstrate an increase in reading/learning materials available to their children.
-0 Parents/caregivers who participate in a program to improve their executive functioning and learn new skills that improve the home environment.
-0 Parents/caregivers participate in a mentoring, cohort or circle of support that provide increased social capital and knowledge that improves their home environment.
+Examples of activities that may generate reportable outcomes for this indicator:

+- Parents/caregivers attending a strengths-based parenting training operated by the CSBG Eligible Entity who display skills improving their home environments. - Parents/caregivers in formal case management, counseling or other support programs who attend a parent support group, learning new skills and exhibiting an improved home environment. - Parents/caregivers learn nutrition and cooking skills and demonstrate an improved home environment. - Parents/caregivers attend an anger management group and demonstrate an improved home environment. - Parents/caregivers who participate in a home visiting program demonstrate an increase in reading/learning materials available to their children. - Parents/caregivers who participate in a program to improve their executive functioning and learn new skills that improve the home environment. - Parents/caregivers participate in a mentoring, cohort or circle of support that provide increased social capital and knowledge that improves their home environment.